What to Look For When Buying a New Furnace:

 An electric ignition eliminates the need for a constantly burning pilot.
 This feature alone gives up to 6% higher efficiency.
 And in combination with an induced-draft blower, can improve furnace efficiencies by over 20%.

-Important features include corrosion resistant heat exchangers, direct-drive blower units, induced draft blowers, safety switches, and an insulated blower compartment to helps minimize noise.
+Important features include corrosion resistant heat exchangers, direct-drive blower units, induced draft blowers, safety switches, and an insulated blower compartment to help minimize noise.

 And be sure to ask about the terms of the warranty.
 Quality manufacturers put an aggressive warranty behind their furnace.

-Why to convert from a oil furnace to a natural gas furnace?
+Why convert from a oil furnace to a natural gas furnace?

 Request a Service Call

 Most homes in the Portland metro area are heated with either a gas furnace, electric furnace, or an oil furnace.
 Oil, electric or gas furnaces work by heating the air and then distributing the heated air through a system of ducts in the house.
 Its efficiency is rated by something known as an “annual fuel utilization efficiency” (AFUE).
 Simply put, AFUE is a measure of how efficiently a furnace utilizes its energy source (fuel) during the course of a typical year.
 The higher the AFUE rating, the more fuel is turned into heat and the less fuel is lost due to inefficiency.

 Choosing an electric furnace or a gas furnace will affect your overall energy savings.
 A furnace that’s run by electricity has an AFUE rating of between 95% and 100% because there is no chimney flue involved to contribute to fuel loss.
 There are a number of factors to consider when choosing a furnace,.

 Many Furnace types, which one is right for you?